InterContinental watchful as markets crumble

 LONDON World No.1 hotelier InterContinental Hotels (IHG.L) is keeping a close watch on the effects of global economic turmoil but is yet to see an impact after strong growth in China and more business travellers helped it beat first-half forecasts.

-Chief Executive Richard Solomons said it was much too soon to see an effect on the hotel group from the sharp fall in global stock markets amid worries about U.S. and euro zone debt and growth, and said the hotels market often recovered quickly from these setbacks.
+Chief Executive Richard Solomons said it was much too soon to see an effect on the hotel group from the sharp fall in global stock markets amid worries about U.S. and euro zone debt, and said the hotels market often recovered quickly from these setbacks.

 He added that world governments needed to a get a grip on these problems, but they were not putting off his customers and he said mid-market hotels, like its own Holiday Inn chain, were pretty resilient to these types of setbacks.

-"We are not being complacent but in the last big downturn post-Lehman in 2008 we held up pretty well and were one of the few hoteliers to maintain dividends and still pay down debt," Solomons told a briefing after half-year results Tuesday.
+"We will keep a careful eye on things, but we are not seeing any effect yet and as a business we are well placed being largely in the mid-scale market which is fairly resilient," Solomons told a briefing after half-year results on Tuesday.

-He added that there had been no effect on forward bookings with corporate and leisure business holding up, but added uncertainty did not help any business and called on world governments to show more leadership in the crisis.

-The British group, home to the Crowne Plaza as well as Holiday Inn and InterContinental brands, did show a dip in trading during July.
-Solomons said this was in comparison to a bumper July last year, and the group had just booked a record number of rooms last month in its key U.S. market, where it earns around two-thirds of its profits.
+The British group, home to the Crowne Plaza as well as Holiday Inn and InterContinental brands, did show a dip in trading during July, but Solomons said this was in comparison to a bumper July last year, and the group had just booked a record number of rooms last month in its key U.S. market.

-InterContinental shares had a volatile day, reflecting turbulent world stock markets.
-They rose sharply, fell just as quickly, and then recovered to climb 4.8 percent to 10.09 pounds by 2:35 p.m. to be a top FTSE 100 index .FTSE gainer.
+InterContinental shares rose as much as 3.6 percent to 998 pence in early trade but were pulled lower by another sharp fall in the London market.
+By 0910 GMT the stock was the only gainer in the FTSE 100 index .FTSE, up 1.7 percent at 980 pence against a 3.5 percent drop on the wider index.

 "Based on the H1 beat we would have expected consensus forecasts to rise 4-6 percent but given the extraordinary environment we suspect that few will want to upgrade at this time," said analyst James Ainley at brokers Citi.

-The hotelier, which runs over 4,400 hotels, posted first-half operating profits up 23 percent at $269 million (165 million pounds) beating a company compiled consensus of $256 million, while half-year sales rose 10 percent to $850 million.
+The hotelier, which runs over 4,400 hotels, posted first-half operating profits up 23 percent at $269 million beating a company compiled consensus of $256 million, while half-year sales rose 10 percent to $850 million.

 The half-year dividend rose 25 percent to 16.0 US cents.